moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## quickpoll
-Starts a quick poll for a yes or no question, via reactions (discord).
+Starts a quick poll for a yes or no question, via reactions (non-IRC).
 Add --options # to use a numbered list instead of yes/no

 `.qp yes/no question` `.qp yes/no question --options 4`